top of page

 Since attending various forms of therapy myself, I have developed a different approach to understanding and managing my mind.
 I have a greater understanding of previously hidden parts of myself and have felt the value of being open about my difficulties.
 I have seen that there are many elements of my inner experiences I cannot change and which simply make me human.
 I have learned that I can change how I relate to these experiences and that I can commit to decisions which enrich my life and give me a sense of meaning and purpose.
 Since learning these lessons, the feelings which previously manifested as depression or anxiety, no longer get to dictate to me about how I live my life.

-It took a great deal of time and courage to find the right therapist, and to figure out how to get the most from therapy.
-My therapy experiences have helped me to become more self aware and more open with my feelings.
-They also give me a deep sense of empathy for anyone needing help who might be struggling to reach out or find it.
-I have nothing but respect for anyone trying to take on their inner difficulties.
-It can be so hard to take that first step, but for anyone thinking about it, the potentially life changing effects make it well worth the effort.
+It took me many years on and off to figure out how to get the most from therapy, and to learn that I couldn't take it all on myself, (like a younger me firmly believed).
+These experiences of therapy (good and bad), give me a deep sense of empathy for anyone needing help who might be struggling to reach out.
+It can be hard to take that first step, for so many reasons, but for anyone thinking about it, the potentially life changing effects make it well worth the effort.